WRITER'S ROAD TRIP - ANNUAL MINI WRITERS CONFERENCE

 "Writing a book is something you do to get your life back." ~Richard Bach

-This year we welcome back Ms. Melanie A. Billings (Editor, Special Projects Department, Wild Rose Press) after a very successful debut at Writer’s Road Trip 4 she has become an enjoyable addition to subsequent Road Trip events.
+Come meet editor Melanie A. Billings from Wild Rose Press (Editor, Special Projects Department) after a very successful debut at Writer’s Road Trip 4 she has become an enjoyable addition to subsequent Road Trip events.

 --- Writing Contest Judged by Your Peers ---